Published Jun 21, 2024 · Updated Feb 20, 2026

 How can timetables align with coursework management?

 Stress accumulates when contact hours and assessment peaks collide.
-Map assessment briefs across modules and run clash detection before publication, including rooming and staff availability.
+Map assessment briefs across modules and run clash detection before publication, including room allocations and staff availability.
 Stagger deadlines, publish week‑by‑week expectations, and sequence formative and summative tasks so students can plan realistically.
 Keep the dialogue open so cohorts can flag unworkable bunching early.

 How can online learning add flexibility without adding friction?